The Ultimate Guide to Left-Handed AR-15s

 Is the AR-15 Good for Left-Handed Shooters?

-While most AR-15s are built for right-handed users, they're also a great option for lefties because they're completely customizable.
-You can swap in an endless number of left-hand, right-hand or ambidextrous parts to personalize and optimize your gun to meet your specific preferences as a shooter.
-Changing out AR-15 parts is quick and easy, so you can set up your gun for a specific situation or shooter as well.
+While most AR-15s are built for right-handed users, they're also left-handed guns because they're completely customizable.
+You can swap in an endless number of left-handed, right-handed, or ambidextrous parts to personalize and optimize your gun to meet your specific preferences as a shooter.
+Changing out AR-15 parts is quick and easy, so you can easily customize your gun for your dominant hand.

-Left-handed shooters using right-hand dominant rifles are usually able to adapt, but some vital parts of the gun may be challenging to access.
-These difficulties can lead to awkward movements that slow you down or may even pose a safety hazard.
-To build an AR-15 for a left-handed shooter, you'll need to swap out some important, right-dominant parts to make them more accessible.
+Left-handed shooters using right-hand-dominant rifles are usually able to adapt, but some vital parts of the gun may be challenging to access.
+These difficulties can lead to awkward movements that slow you down or may even pose safety hazards.
+To build an AR-15 for a left-handed shooter, you'll need to swap out some important, right-hand-dominant parts to make them more accessible.

 On the following list, you'll find both left-handed swaps and ambidextrous parts that can help improve your firearm's accessibility.
-Ambidextrous parts are set up to be accessed from either side, allowing easy use by both right- and left-handed shooters.
-While these parts aren't specific to lefties, there are a lot of benefits to having an ambidextrous rifle in tactical or competition situations.
+Ambidextrous parts are set up to be accessed from either side, allowing easy use by both right- and left-handed AR-15 shooters.
+While these parts aren't specifically designed for lefties, there are a lot of benefits to having an ambidextrous rifle in both tactical and competitive scenarios, not just a left-handed AR-15.

 1. Left-Handed Eject Upper Receiver

-The upper receiver is where most people start when converting their AR-15 to a left-handed setup.
-A right-hand eject upper receiver releases gases and shell casings on the user's right side, which is perfectly safe for right-handed shooters.
-If you're a left-handed shooter, this means you might get a face full of hot gases and metal every time you shoot.
+The upper receiver is where most people start when converting AR-15s for left-handed shooters.
+A right-eject upper receiver releases gasses and shell casings on the user's right side, which is perfectly safe for right-handed shooters.
+If you're a lefty AR-15 shooter, this means you might get a faceful of hot gasses and metal every time you shoot.

 Switching to a left-eject upper receiver allows your gun to port everything on your left side, protecting your face from potential burns.

 Your AR-15's bolt carrier group (BCG) is the part of the rifle responsible for firing the weapon when you pull the trigger.
-It's also one of the most important things to convert for left-handed shooters because it needs to be compatible with the upper receiver to eject your spent casings successfully.
+It's also one of the most important things to convert to make a left-handed AR-15 because it needs to be compatible with the upper receiver to eject your spent casings successfully.

 3. Ambidextrous Charging Handle

 As with many parts on a stock, right-handed AR-15, the charging handle latch is generally positioned on the left side, meaning you have to awkwardly reach around to engage it.
-Left-handed charging handles are available, but installing an ambidextrous option is a great way to ensure you always have easy access.
+Charging handles for left-handed AR-15s are available, but installing an ambidextrous option is a great way to ensure you always have easy access.

 Ambidextrous charging handles feature latches on both sides so you can engage the handle comfortably with either hand.